 Sure, gift cards are kind of impersonal.
 But they’re still a practical, useful gift, and they allow the recipient to pick out their own present, or enjoy a restaurant meal or movie night.

-But as far as buying gift cards, Black Friday isn’t the time for deals.
+But as far as buying gift cards goes, Black Friday isn’t the time for deals.
 Wait just a few weeks: Often in December, you’ll find gift-card deals, such as an additional, lower-value card thrown in with your purchase for free.
 That’s a truly good deal — free money!
 However, watch out, because those additional cards sometimes have fast-approaching expiration dates.

 Couches, recliners, coffee tables — we all have to buy furniture sometime.
 Savvy furniture buyers know there’s sort of an unwritten schedule about when to buy what.